ORNL/superneuromat/docs/source/devel/install.rst

 .. admonition:: SSH URLs

-   If GitHub won't let you push to HTTPS remote URLs using password authentication.
+   GitHub won't let you push to HTTPS remote URLs using password authentication.
 If you choose to use the HTTPS URL as shown above, you'll need to create a `personal access token <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_ and use that as the password every time you push.